-Georgia: If you fail the NCLEX, you can retake the exam every 45 days.
+In Georgia, you can retake the exam every 45 days.
 According to Chapter 410-2 of the Georgia BON Rules, you’re given 3 years from your graduation date to pass the exam.
 If you don’t pass within three years, you need to graduate from an approved nursing program again before retaking the NCLEX.

-Texas: You can take the NCLEX exam every 45 days within 4 years of completing your nursing education.
+In Texas, you can take the NCLEX exam every 45 days within 4 years of completing your nursing education.
 According to Rule §217.2 of the Texas BON Rules & Regulations, if you don’t pass in four years, you must complete a board-approved nursing education program before you are permitted to retake the NCLEX.

-California: You’re allowed to take the NCLEX exam unlimited times- as often as you wish, but you need to wait 45 days between each attempt.
+In California, you’re allowed to take the NCLEX exam unlimited times- as often as you wish, but you need to wait 45 days between each attempt.
 You can take the test up to eight times a year.

-Pennsylvania: There isn’t a limit on how many times you can take the NCLEX.
+In Pennsylvania, there isn’t a limit on how many times you can take the NCLEX.
 You can apply to retake the NCLEX whenever you wish, as long as it’s atleast 45 days after the exam.

-Virginia: There’s no limit on how many times you can take the NCLEX.
+In Virginia, there’s no limit on how many times you can take the NCLEX.
 You can retake it every 45 days, with no restrictions or mandatory refresher courses.
 You only need to file the required board application and reapplication fee.

-Arizona: There’s no limit on NCLEX attempts, but a 45-day wait is required between tests.
+In Arizona, there’s no limit on NCLEX attempts, but a 45-day wait is required between tests.
 However, if over 2 years have passed since completing your nursing program’s clinical portion, you must pass a nurse refresher course.
 A temporary license is provided for this refresher course’s clinical section.